ngneat/cashew/README.md

 export class AppModule {}
 ```

 And you're done!
-Now, when using Angular `HttpClient`, you can call the `withCache` function, and it'll cache the response:
+Now, when using Angular `HttpClient`, you can pass the `withCache` function as context, and it'll cache the response:

 ```ts
 import { HttpClient } from '@angular/common/http';